GeorgeFlorian/MultiController-v2-ESP32/README.md

 ### To implement

-- Move all Save buttons to the right side of their respective card

-* On page load fill inputs with current settings (get_settings(){JSON})
+- On page load fill inputs with current settings (get_settings(){JSON})
-* Save all settings to a single JSON file
+- Save all settings to a single JSON file
-* Move from SPIFFS to NVS
+- Move from SPIFFS to NVS